LUSHDigital/core/README.md

 - [LUSHDigital/core-lush](https://github.com/LUSHDigital/core-lush#core-lush-go): Packages specific to the LUSH platform.

 ## Tools
-There are a few tools that can be used with projects that use the core libary.
+There are a few tools that can be used with projects that use the core library.

 - [LUSHDigital/jwtl](https://github.com/LUSHDigital/jwtl#jwtl-json-web-token-command-line-tool): A command line tool to help generating JWTs during development.
-- [LUSHDigital/core-mage](https://github.com/LUSHDigital/core-mage): A library for the [mage build tool](https://magefile.org/) including convenient build targets used in conjunction with a projcet using this core library.
+- [LUSHDigital/core-mage](https://github.com/LUSHDigital/core-mage): A library for the [mage build tool](https://magefile.org/) including convenient build targets used in conjunction with a project using this core library.

 ## Recommended Libraries
 Some libraries have been designed to work together with the core library and some are even dependencies.
 Consider using these if you need extended functionality for certain things.

-- [LUSHDigital/scan](https://github.com/LUSHDigital/scan): Scan database/sql rows directly to structs, slices, and primitive types, originally forked from github.com/blockloop/scan
+- [LUSHDigital/scan](https://github.com/LUSHDigital/scan): Scan database/sql rows directly to a struct, slice, or primitive any type.
+Originally forked from github.com/blockloop/scan
 - [LUSHDigital/uuid](https://github.com/LUSHDigital/uuid): A UUID package originally forked from github.com/gofrs/uuid & github.com/satori/go.uuid
 - [LUSHDigital/spew](https://github.com/LUSHDigital/spew): A pretty-printer package originally forked from github.com/davecgh/go-spew/spew